galiacheng/weblogic-aks-hci/README.md

   Please go back to the Windows Admin Center, and open Powershell, run the following commands to create new Static NAT Mapping.

-  For Oracle WebLogic Server Administration Server, the value of `InternalIPAddress` should be the `EXTERNAL-IP` of `domain1-admin-server-external-lb` servive, listed above.
+  For Oracle WebLogic Server Administration Server, the value of `InternalIPAddress` should be the `EXTERNAL-IP` of `domain1-admin-server-external-lb` service, listed above.

   ```powershell
   Add-NetNatStaticMapping -NatName "AKSHCINAT" -Protocol TCP -ExternalIPAddress '0.0.0.0/24' -ExternalPort 7001 `